 Thus you have a good chance to see large herds of elephant and buffalo in Majete.
 Or perhaps the magnificent sable antelope.
 There’s a variety of game viewing activities including elephant tracking, game drives, game walks.
 Plus scenic guided walks to the waterfalls.

-Another area of great interest in Southern Malawi is the Thyolo district.
+Another area of great interest in Southern Malawi is the Thyolo tea district.
 This is one of the most scenically beautiful regions of southern Malawi, the heart of Malawi’s tea producing region.
 Rolling hills of immaculately cultivated, emerald green plantations and some of the oldest estates in the country are the attraction.

 Mount Mulanje is Malawi’s highest mountain at 3000 m, surrounded by oceans of picturesque tea plantations.
 So it’s a favourite with hikers and climbers.
+Contact us if you would like to hike up the mountain.

 Finally the magical Zomba Plateau (1,500 m), rising above the old Malawian capital of Zomba, provides spectacular vistas over Southern Malawi.
 Choose between delightful woodland walking to scenic waterfalls, horse riding, mountain biking and trout fishing.